mmomtchev/sqlite-wasm-http/README.md

 The driver is smart enough to select the appropriate backend according to whether `SharedArrayBuffer` is available or not.

-# Will write-access ever be possible?
+# Will write access ever be possible?

 Short answer: Maybe, in some cases.